wwt/SwiftCurrent/README.md

 # Special Thanks

-SwiftCurrent would not be nearly as fun to work on without all of the great work done on our test dependencies:
+SwiftCurrent would not be nearly as amazing without all of the great work done by the authors of our test dependencies:

 - [CwlCatchException](https://github.com/mattgallagher/CwlCatchException)
 - [CwlPreconditionTesting](https://github.com/mattgallagher/CwlPreconditionTesting)